natewoodward/natewoodward.github.io/_posts/2026-09-21-mary-woodward-obituary.md

 Mary passed away peacefully on July 27, 2026, after a long battle with cancer.

 She leaves behind her children, Alice Hansen (Ben) and Nathan Woodward; grandchildren, Lily and Milo Hansen; and siblings Bill Otto (Terri), Ray Otto Jr., and Pat Otto (Tami), along with numerous nieces and nephews.
-She was preceded in death by her parents, Alice and Raymond Otto, and siblings Sue Sieverson, Barb Otto, Greg Otto, Paul Otto, and Kristin Schultz.
+She was preceded in death by her parents, Alice and Raymond Otto, and siblings Sue Siverson, Barb Otto, Greg Otto, Paul Otto, and Kristin Schultz.

 Mary will be remembered for her love of life, adventurous spirit, devotion to her family, and the many memories she created with those around her.